 Antagonist

 The Antagonist is the primary obstacle to the Protagonist’s successful completion of their Quest.
 Antagonists should be strong enough to give the Protagonist a worthy opponent.
-The Antagonist doesn’t have to be external; they can be the darker, more negative side of the Protagonist, that they are trying to suppress.
+The Antagonist doesn’t have to be external; they can be the darker, more negative side of the Protagonist that they’re trying to suppress.
 The best Protagonists, and the best Quests, have internal and external Antagonists.
-Something to remember when creating your Antagonist is that to the Antagonist they are the Protagonist.
+Something to remember when creating your Antagonist is that to the Antagonist, they are the Protagonist.

 In spy fiction, a perfect example of the Antagonist story archetype is Goldfinger in the novel and film of the same name.